nicolas-f/choras_backend/docs/source/includes/running_choras.md

 ## Running the frontend

-Please refer to <https://github.com/choras-org/CHORAS/blob/dev/README.md#frontend-installation-open-a-new-command-window> for instructions on how to install and launch the frontend. <!-- TODO: link to the proper frontend documentation. -->
+Please refer to <https://github.com/choras-org/CHORAS/blob/dev/README.md#frontend-installation-open-a-new-command-window> for instructions on how to install and launch the frontend.